ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/android-sdk/android-webrtc-publish.md

 </manifest>
 ```

-Congratulations, our WebRTC Android Publish Application is ready now.
+Congratulations!
+Our WebRTC Android Publish Application is ready now.
 The project structure should be as shown in the following image, where the files we created and edited are pointed with arrows.

 ![](@site/static/img/sdk-integration/android-sdk/webrtc-android-streaming-application-structure.png)

-We can run it on Android Emulator or a real Android device after connecting to the computer.
-Click Run button on Android Studio and wait for installation.
+We can run it on an Android emulator or a real Android device after connecting to the computer.
+Click the Run button on Android Studio and wait for installation.

-In the firts run, our application asks you to grants accesses.
-Accept them and it will start streaming.
-On Android emulator it will be like this:
+In the first run, our application asks you to grant access.
+Accept them, and it will start streaming.
+On the Android emulator, it will be like this:

 ![](@site/static/img/sdk-integration/android-sdk/webrtc-android-publish-application.png)

 Congratulations!
 You are now publishing your live stream.

-To play the stream we created from our WebRTC Android Publish Application, visit [Ant Media’s Test WebRTC Player](https://antmedia.io/webrtc-samples/webrtc-player), write the `stream1` to the box and Click Start Playing button.
+To play the stream we created from our WebRTC Android Publish Application, visit [Ant Media’s Test WebRTC Player](https://antmedia.io/webrtc-samples/webrtc-player), write the `stream1` to the box, and click the Start Playing button.

 ![](@site/static/img/sdk-integration/android-sdk/webrtc-android-publish-application-test-1.png)